Fuelling change with authentic purpose

 Lucy Campbell, Product and Analysis Lead, Wealthtime

-&us spent this time educating teams around purpose, building Wealthtime’s insight-gathering capabilities while we simultaneously crafted the narrative that defines Wealthtime’s purpose today.
-We also helped the team to develop an engagement plan, detailing how to embed the purpose and behaviours across the organisation at all levels.
+Whilst building Wealthtime’s insight-gathering capabilities, &us crafted the narrative that defines its purpose and supporting behaviours today.
+We also supported the team as they designed a comprehensive engagement plan, detailing how to embed the purpose and behaviours across the organisation at all levels.

 Key outcomes